 The DCM subfield of the User Info field indicates dual carrier modulation of the HE TB PPDU that is the response to the Trigger frame.
 The DCM subfield is set to 1 to indicate that DCM is used the HE TB PPDU that is the response to the Trigger frame as defined in 28.3.11.15 (Dual carrier modulation).
 The DCM subfield is set to 0 to indicate that DCM is not used.

-If the AID12 field is neither 0 nor 2045, then the SS Allocation/Random Access RU Information subfield of the User Info field indicates the spatial streams of the HE TB PPDU that is the response to the Trigger frame and the format is defined in Figure 9-52h (SS Allocation/Random Access RU Information subfield format (AID12 subfield is neither 0 nor 2045)).
+If the AID12 field is neither 0 nor 2045, then the SS Allocation/RA-RU Information subfield of the User Info field indicates the spatial streams of the HE TB PPDU that is the response to the Trigger frame and the format is defined in Figure 9-52h (SS Allocation/RA-RU Information subfield format (AID12 subfield is neither 0 nor 2045)).